rchain/rchain/rholang/reference_doc/data_structures/README.md

 ## Data Structures

 All computation can be encoded in the raw rho calculus just as it can be in the lambda calculus.
-Convincing your self of this is an interesting and rewarding endeavor for the mathematically inclined.
+Convincing yourself of this is an interesting and rewarding endeavor for the mathematically inclined.
 Rholang strives to be a useful general purpose programming language, and therefore introduces some additional native data structures.

-All data structures are processes and [can be quote] todo insert link, to create channels.
+All data structures are processes and [can be quoted] todo insert link, to create channels.

 All data structures are immutable, and their methods return new data structures with the requested change (the original is not modified).